imjoseangel/sandbox/doc/automation.md

     Server-->>GIT: Automated!
 ```

-It seems similar to the *first stage* but not in the least.
+It seems similar to the *first stage*, but not in the least.
 The process is:

 * Centralized in a Git repository.
-* Runnable by anyone in the team.
+* Runnable by anyone in the Team.
 * It has a history log.
 * It can be rolled back and traced.